-DfE has shared our school's 2022 performance data with us, to help us better understand the impact of the pandemic on our pupils and how this varies between different groups of pupils.
-COVID-19 had a significant impact on the education system and this disruption affected schools and pupils differently, and because of this, it is more difficult to interpret why the results are as they are using the data alone.
-To help us gauge the performance of our disadvantaged pupils we compared our results to those for disadvantaged and non-disadvantaged pupils at a national and regional level (although these comparisons are to be considered with caution given the caveats stated above).
-We also looked at these comparisons using pre-pandemic scores for 2019, in order to assess how the performance of our disadvantaged pupils has changed during this period.
+To help us gauge the performance of our disadvantaged pupils we compared our results to those for disadvantaged and non-disadvantaged pupils at a national and regional level (although these comparisons are to be considered with caution due to the lasting effects of the COVIDI9 pandemic on pupils education).
+We also looked at these comparisons using pre-pandemic scores in order to assess how the performance of our disadvantaged pupils has changed during this period.

-Data from tests and assessments shows that the attainment of the school's disadvantaged pupils in 2021/22 was in line with or above the National expectation for 'all pupils'.
+Data from tests and assessments shows that the attainment of the school's disadvantaged pupils in 2022/23 was above the National expectation for 'all pupils'.